 It’s probably true that almost no one likes to go to the dentist, at least in comparison to going to the movies, out to eat, or to the beach.
-In fact, the British Health Foundation notes that 9-15% of Americans, or roughly 30-40 million people avoid making appointments with the dentist out of fear.
+In fact, the British Health Foundation notes that 9-15% of Americans or roughly 30-40 million people avoid making appointments with the dentist out of fear.
 However, it’s important to know that fear of the dentist is something that can be overcome, and if it isn’t, dental phobia can lead to a higher risk of decay and periodontal disease.

 Dental phobia takes many shapes, from those who are afraid of loud noises like the drill to those fear the equipment themselves or fear the prospect of only breathing through their nose.
-Some of these fears stem from bad experiences as a child, a displeasure with someone working so intimately with our mouths while we’re still awake and unable to control the situation, or wanting to avoid judgment about the way we take care of our bodies.
+Some of these fears stem from bad experiences as a child, a displeasure with someone working so intimately with our mouths while we’re still awake and unable to control the situation, or a want to avoid judgment about the way we take care of our bodies.

 Whatever the reason for dental phobia, there are practical things we can do to overcome our fear of the dentist: